codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

   * Complete the verification, if you have two-factor authentication for example.
   The token is generated, and you are automatically directed to the Git Personal Access Tokens page.
-   The token is generated, and you are automatically directed to the Git Personal Access Tokens page.

 {:start="4"}
 1. For Git personal access tokens: Paste the generated token in the **Token** field, and select **+Add Token**.